 If content marketing is your game, then make it your game.
 Make it a critical component of your brand’s strategy and stay consistent.
-We cannot stress that last point enough.
+Not accomplishing this is a major mistake.

 If you want your content marketing strategy to succeed—especially in the face of the monumental brands out there—you need to follow these basic, yet crucial, guidelines.
 There are other things to consider, of course, like finding the appropriate audience, engaging and reacting to them appropriately, encouraging shares, paying for promotion, and more.
-But the most important elements of content creation are listed above.
+But the most important elements of content creation and the worst content marketing mistakes to avoid are listed above.